 Bone 1 (1991)

 This early 90s comic was influenced by Pogo, and won a ridiculous about of awards.
 This is one of those comic books worth money that someone could easily overlook if they were not looking for it.
 A classic that is has not been easily forgotten has made this comic book highly collectable (Affiliate Link).

 Technically not a 90s comic, this Joseph Linsner comic book had some ground-breaking horror stories as well as the introduction to fan favorite character Dawn.
 Combine the significance of a cool character with a cool artist and you have comic gold.

 Strangers In Paradise 1 (1993)

 The first printing of this comic book was Terry Moore‘s breakthrough work.
-Containing his most memorable characters which included Katina, David and Francine, this landmark comic brings in a ridiculous amount of cash and among the most elusive 90s comic books worth money.
+Containing his most memorable characters which included Katina, David and Francine, this landmark comic brings in a ridiculous amount of cash (Affiliate Link) and among the most elusive 90s comic books worth money.

 Ultimate Spider-Man 1 (2000)

 At the end of the 90s came a comic book series aimed at a younger generation.
 Retelling Spider-Man’s origin from the beginning, it went on to become a popular television show.
 Now it is highly collectable (Affiliate Link).